WebQnA/WebQA_Baseline/README.md

     └── 389 ...
 ```

+Codes (`run_webqa.py` and `webqa_loader.py`) have been updated to correctly load features from this file structure.

 `<feature_folder>` is the directory path you should provide to the `--feature_folder` argument.

 Also note that the pickle files are named by a new set of image ids (starting with 40,000,000).
 This is only for the ease of sorting pickle files by the order of dev/test/train.
 Image ids in the released `dataset.json` start with 30,000,000.
-Please use this [map](https://drive.google.com/file/d/1J4gfDULF4nvJwz-ziFIudCO1JCB25b_G/view?usp=sharing) for image id conversion.
+Please use this [map](https://github.com/WebQnA/WebQA_Baseline/blob/main/misc/image_id_map_0328.pkl) for image id conversion.

 **Update (6 Oct, 2021)**: